npineda0/final-project-renaissance/README.md

 ### Project Summary

-This web app will outline the benefits and techniques of crab walking.
-[Additional text about crab walking]
+This web app will inform users about the Renaissance, a period in European civilization marked by a rebirth of classical learning and cultural achievements.
+Users will read about the significance of art, religion, literature, and music from this time period.
+This app will allow users to filter and listen to music, view the progression of religious ideas, and learn about fine art and literary works.
+Additionally, users can create an account and contact us with any further questions.

 ### Web App Structure and Responsibilities